About Pork Checkoff

 Who administers and decides how the money is spent?

-The 15 elected members of the National Pork Board and the Pork Checkoff staff are responsible for the collection, distribution and program accountability of the Pork Checkoff.
-Those nominated to serve on the National Pork Board are appointed for three-year terms by the U.S. Secretary of Agriculture.
+The 15 elected members of the board and NPB staff are responsible for the collection, distribution and program accountability of Pork Checkoff investments.
+Those nominated to serve on the board are appointed for three-year terms by the U.S. Secretary of Agriculture.

 Where does the Pork Checkoff money go?